Week 1 of the Agility Course

 Start Line Sit-Stay

-With a ratio of 4 dogs to 1 trainer attendees are given plenty of agility time and advice; while you wait, you will be given stages of an obedience exercise as I introduce training Platforms, called Place Boards using our signature T.A.R.G.E.T method to practice.
+With a ratio of up to 5 dogs to 1 trainer attendees are given plenty of agility time and advice; while you wait, you will be given stages of an obedience exercise as I introduce training Platforms, called Place Boards using our signature T.A.R.G.E.T method to practice.

 Woodford’s Mum described it as running like clockwork when she left this lovely review